BGASM/medNotes/Fall 2020/Pharmacology/Adrenergic_Cholinergic_V.md

     - [Nicotinic Antagonists: NMJ blocks](#nicotinic-antagonists-nmj-blocks)
 - [Textbook Notes](#textbook-notes)
 ## Intro
+Bethanaechol
+Carbachol
+Methacholine
+Pilocarpine

+Also: Varenacline and Cevimeline
 ###
 - Aceytlchole binds on both Nicotinic and Muscarinic receptors
 - On nictotinic it has an ionotropric effect, allowing passage of ions.